Keyboard shortcuts

 The permutation argument reframes this.
 Instead of “connections,” think of equivalence classes.
 All wires that should hold the same value belong to the same class.
 Within each class, the wires form a cycle under a permutation: $c_1 \to a_2 \to c_1$ (a 2-cycle), or longer chains like $a_1 \to b_3 \to c_5 \to a_1$ (a 3-cycle).
 Wires with no copy constraints form trivial 1-cycles (fixed points).

-This shift from “gates and wires” to “values and cycles” is why the permutation argument works.
-We’re not checking connections one by one; we’re verifying that the entire wiring topology is consistent in one algebraic stroke.
+If we traverse each cycle, do all the values match?
+This shift from “gates and wires” to “values and cycles” is what makes efficient verification possible—we’re not checking connections one by one, but verifying that the entire wiring topology is consistent in one algebraic test.

 Representing Wiring as a Permutation